 Reach out to these micro-influencers, thank them for their kind words, and see whether they’d like to continue recommending your brand (and what compensation might be for it).

-A great example of this social listening tip comes from Chrysler.
+A great example of this social listening tip comes from JCPenny.
 You may be surprised to find such a big name brand using this tactic, but it’s a great indicator that it actually works.

 If you want to learn more about finding micro-influencers with Awario, check out this blog post on how to find influencers.